Pharmacy Practice Residency Program

 Each resident will attend leadership seminars and complete a longitudinal practice management rotation.
 The practice management rotation and seminars are designed to provide the resident with an appreciation for the elements of successful practice management and the issues facing pharmacy managers.

 Each resident will have multiple opportunities to present at local, regional and national levels.
 Seminar presentations to pharmacy staff occur frequently, as will presentation at Pharmacy and Therapeutics Committee and Subcommittee meetings.
-Residents are required to present a poster at the ASHP Midyear Clinical Meeting and present the results of his/her residency project at Western States Conference among other requirements.
+Residents are required to present the results of his/her residency project at Western States Conference among other requirements.
 Additional public speaking instruction (Toastmasters) is available at VMC for residents interested in this program.

 Seminars and Meetings